The Best Hotels in Boston

 Hotel phone: 617.536.5300

 Family-owned, boutique, luxury hotel from 1900, designed by the same architects behind the original Waldorf Astoria – think plush decor, gold scrolling, and grand columns.
 Nearly half the rooms have fireplaces, while the entire eleventh floor is hypoallergenic.
 All three delicious restaurants here use locally sourced ingredients; they even have their own beehives for honey.
-Perfectly situated in the Back Bay, near sidewalk cafes, boutiques, and galleries of Newbury Street.
+Perfectly situated in the Back Bay, a block from the sidewalk cafes, boutiques, and galleries of Newbury Street.

 10. The Liberty – Beacon Hill